Matthew 7

 When we are loving, considerate, compassionate, and willing to forgive others and examine ourselves, then we’re ready to use the Word of God to judge others, not according to appearances, but righteously.
 We can only do this by examining fruit, Matthew 7:20.

-That is, when examining the actions and words of others, we must ask, are these actions and words in harmony with the Bible?
+When examining the actions and words of others, we must ask, are these actions and words in harmony with the Bible?
 This is how judgments should be made, not according to my personal likes or dislikes, but according to the Scriptures.
 We should be making judgments like this all the time.

 Caution is always in order in this regard.
-If the Bible is the standard we use for judging, and we use it correctly with a proper heart, then we will not go wrong, because, in essence, we are merely passing down the judgment that God has already given!
+If the Bible is the standard we use for judging, and we use it correctly with a proper heart, then we will not go wrong, because in essence, we are merely passing down the judgment that God has already given!
 Psalm 119:172.

 Righteous judgment can only be based upon the Word of God!
-For example, if we know that a person is engaging in sexual immorality and we go to them humbly and tell them that they are sinning and need to repent, they might respond by saying, ‘we’re judging them and that I have no right to do so’.
-But, they’re wrong.
+For example, if we know that a person is engaging in sexual immorality and we go to them humbly and tell them that they are sinning and need to repent, they might respond by saying, ‘we’re judging them and that I have no right to do so’, but, they’re wrong.

 We’re merely passing down God’s judgment that He has made known through His word.
 We shouldn’t be there addressing this person if we’re not interested in trying to help them.

 We shouldn’t be there if we don’t love them and their soul.
 We shouldn’t be there if we ourselves are not right before God.
-If we’re a hypocrite or if our motives are improper, the chance of them repenting is very unlikely.
+If we’re a hypocrite or if our motives are improper, the chances of them repenting is very unlikely.

 The same could be said for any sin, not just sexual immorality.
 If we know that a person is teaching false doctrine, if we know that a person is using profanity, if we know that a person is walking disorderly, etc., then we have a responsibility to help them.

 Our own life needs to be right first and then, with God’s Word and a proper attitude, we can help others.
-But we can only judge them by their fruits with the Word of God, for this is what we ourselves will be judged by.
-John 12:48.
+But we can only judge them by their fruits with the Word of God, for this is what we ourselves will be judged by, John 12:48.

 There is a right way to judge and a wrong way.
 It is only when we have a ‘clear vision,’ a proper, helpful attitude, all the facts in perspective, and a knowledge of God’s Word that a just and correct judgment on any issue can be made.